What is Estoppel?

 - Existence of a legal relationship or anticipation of such a relationship between the parties

-A contract is the most common type of legal relationship, however pre-contractual negotiations can also satisfy this element
+A contract is the most common type of legal relationship, however, pre-contractual negotiations can also satisfy this element

 - A promise or representation made by one party to the other

-A representation must be clear and unambiguous.
+A representation must be unambiguous.
 However, it need not be spoken words.
 A representation made by one party can be in the form of conduct by the party, and in some circumstances, a party’s silence.